haijunsu/QC/2014fall/cs715/projects/Project2/README.txt

 				2-Warn, 3-Error

 Project 1 codes are in package server.impl.
-Only add some methods to support running on server.
+Only added some methods to support running on server.
 It still can be run independently by following command.
 	java server.impl.GuessWhatWho [-rqvpgc <num>] [-log <num>]
 		-r	Number of rounds in the game